Uplift » How Long Will the Bank Hold My Settlement Check?

 How Long Will the Bank Hold My Settlement Check?

-You could expedite the process by giving your bank details to your attorney.
-The funds can then be remitted by BACS (direct transfer).
+You can expedite the process by providing your bank details to your attorney.
+The funds can then be remitted by direct transfer.

-How to Cash in Your Settlement Check with Your Bank
+How to Cash Your Settlement Check at Your Bank

-You can cash in a personal injury settlement check at your own bank.
+You can cash a personal injury settlement check at your own bank.

 In many cases, especially with larger settlements, you may not be able to access the full amount instantly.
 The bank can hold funds: